Internal bleeding: Stopping the bleeding

 It is crucial to stop the internal bleeding immediately (achieve hemostasis) after identifying its cause.
 The longer it takes to achieve hemostasis in people with traumatic causes (e.g. pelvic fracture) and non-traumatic causes (e.g. gastrointestinal bleeding, ruptured abdominal aortic aneurysm), the higher the death rate is.

 Unlike with external bleeding, most internal bleeding cannot be controlled by applying pressure to the site of injury.
 Internal bleeding in the thorax and abdominal cavity (including both the intraperitoneal and retroperitoneal space) cannot be controlled with direct pressure (compression).
 A patient with acute internal bleeding in the thorax after trauma should be diagnosed, resuscitated, and stabilized in the Emergency Department in less than 10 minutes before undergoing surgery to reduce the risk of death from internal bleeding.
 A patient with acute internal bleeding in the abdomen or pelvis after trauma may require use of a REBOA device to slow the bleeding.
 The REBOA has also been used for non-traumatic causes of internal bleeding, including bleeding during childbirth and gastrointestinal bleeding.

 Internal bleeding from a bone fracture in the arms or legs may be partially controlled with direct pressure using a tourniquet.
 After tourniquet placement, the patient may need immediate surgery to find the bleeding blood vessel.

 Internal bleeding where the torso meets the extremities ("junctional sites" such as the axilla or groin) cannot be controlled with a tourniquet; however there is an FDA approved device known as an Abdominal Aortic and Junctional Tourniquet (AAJT) designed for proximal aortic control, although very few studies examining its use have been published.
 For bleeding at junctional sites, a dressing with a blood clotting agent (hemostatic dressing) should be applied.

-A campaign is to improve the care of the bleeding known as Stop The Bleed campaign is also taking place.
+A campaign to improve the care of bleeding known as the Stop The Bleed campaign is also taking place.